bifferos/bb/projects/led_salvage/README.md

 ![](img/3w_1.jpg)

 It was easy to separate the two parts and get the LED section out, just pulling with moderate pressure did the trick.
-It was joined to the electronics with two wires which I cut.
-A simple bridge rectifier and smoothing capacitor, no constant-current generator that I could make out.
+It was joined to the base with two wires which I cut.
+A simple bridge rectifier and smoothing capacitor, no constant-current circuit that I could make out.

 ![](img/3w_2.jpg)